 I was giving a 10g Data Guard course this week in Düsseldorf, demonstrating amongst others the possibility to configure Transparent Application Failover (TAF) for Data Guard.
 I always try to keep things as simple as seriously possible, in order to achieve an easy and good understanding of what I like to explain.
 Later on, things are getting complex by themselves soon enough :-)

 In my simple scenario, I have one Primary Database (prima) and one Physical Standby Database (physt).
-On my downloads page, you may find an installation guide for that scenario for 10g and for 11g.
 After a switchover or after a failover, the primary is going to be physt.
 The challenge is now to get the connect from the client side to the right (primary) database.
 That is called Connect Time Failover and is achieved as follows:

 First, we make sure that the client uses a tnsnames.ora with a connect descriptor that uses a SERVICE_NAME instead of a SID

 MYAPP = (DESCRIPTION = (ADDRESS_LIST = (ADDRESS = (PROTOCOL = TCP)(HOST = HostA)(PORT = 1521)) (ADDRESS = (PROTOCOL = TCP)(HOST = HostB)(PORT = 1521)) ) (CONNECT_DATA = (SERVICE_NAME = myapp) ) )

 HostA is the host on which prima runs, HostB has physt running.

 Second, we take care that the service myapp is offered only at the right database – only on the primary.Notice that the PMON background processes of both databases must be able to communicate with the (local) listeners in order to register the service myapp.
 If you don’t use the listener port 1521, they can’t.
 You have to point to that listener port then with the initialization parameter LOCAL_LISTENER.